-5 The Four-factor analysis is a flexible, fact-dependent, personal assessment based on the individual circumstances of each responding agency.
+5 The Four-Factor analysis is a flexible, fact-dependent personal assessment based on the individual circumstance of each responding agency.

-6 The Safe Harbor test states that an organization may be presumed to have met their LEP obligations concerning document translations when the decision is tied to meeting certain thresholds in population that speak a language.
+6 The Safe Harbor test states that an organization may be presumed to have met its LEP obligations concerning document translation when the decision to translate is based on specific population treshholds for each given language.